nsrau/azure-docs.it-it/articles/iot-suite/securing-iot-ground-up.md

 <properties
- pageTitle="Proteggere Internet of Things fin dall'inizio | Microsoft Azure" description="In questo articolo vengono descritte le funzionalità di protezione integrate in Azure IoT Suite di Microsoft" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Securing your Internet of Things from the ground up | Microsoft Azure" description="This article describes the built-in security features of the Microsoft Azure IoT Suite" services="" suite="iot-suite" documentationCenter=""